Derived category of moduli of pointed curves -- I: Introduction

 The last four line bundles in \eqref{afsvaf} are pull-backs under forgetful maps but the first two have a trivial derived pushforward by any forgetful map.
 To study situations of this sort more systematically, we introduce an inclusion-exclusion principle in triangulated categories (see Lemma~\ref{jmgfgk}) and its application in the following set-up.

-\begin{defn} Given a collection of morphisms of smooth projective varieties $\pi_i:\,X\to X_i$ for $i\in I$, we call an object $E\in D^b(X)$ {\em cuspidal}\footnote{The terminology (suggested to us by Alex Oblomkov) comes from cuspidal representations of representation theory.} if
+\begin{defn} Given a collection of morphisms of smooth projective varieties $\pi_i:\,X\to X_i$ for $i\in I$, we call an object $E\in D^b(X)$ {\em cuspidal} \footnote{The terminology (suggested to us by Alex Oblomkov) comes from cuspidal representations of representation theory.
+When considering a single morphism, this is sometimes known as the \emph{null-category}.} if

 The {\em cuspidal block} is the full triangulated subcategory of cuspidal objects

 \end{defn}

 Philosophically, the cuspidal block captures information about the derived category not already encoded in $D^b(X_i)$ for $i\in I$.
 We show in Theorem~\ref{prototype} that under quite general assumptions $D^b_{cusp}(X)$ is an admissible subcategory and in fact the first block in the ``inclusion--exclusion'' semi-orthogonal decomposition of $D^b(X)$.
 In our applications morphisms $\pi_i$ are forgetful maps such as $\M_{0,n}\to\M_{0,n-1}$ and thus an $S_n$-equivariant description of $D^b(X)$ can be reduced to an $S_n$-equivariant description of $D^b_{cusp}(X)$.